November 17, 2018|SPEECH (SLI), EXECUTIVE FUNCTION, BEHAVIOR, EMOTIONS, PARENTS, NEUROPSYCHOLOGICAL, PUBLIC SCHOOL, HOMESCHOOL, SENSORY, GIFTED

 Gifted children often see details much more clearly than their peers.
 Gifted students can observe smaller aspects in a big picture and become transfixed by them.
 This attention to detail makes close work like building model airplanes enjoyable for them but can also lead to frustration if they cannot figure out a problem or find a solution quickly.

 Sometimes, gifted students are perfectionists and become angry if a situation works out differently than they expect it to turn out.
-Because they are so detail-oriented, it is difficult for them to pick out the most important pieces of information and may have to tell a whole story in order to tell a situation that happened.
+Because they are so detail-oriented, they may need to tell a whole story in order to tell a situation that happened.
 Teachers and parents often become frustrated with gifted children because they just want the child to “get to the point.”

 10. Problem solving capability

-If your child is gifted, or you suspect they may be gifted, it may be time to consider how to mitigate instead of trying to correct.
+If your child is a gifted child, or you suspect they are a gifted child, it may be time to consider how to mitigate instead of trying to correct.
 If your gifted child spends too much time playing games on the computer, see if there are other activities on a computer that may be able to teach them while playing a similar game.
 It is much easier to compromise with a gifted child than to flatly deny their request.
 Their sense of justice and attention to detail may not allow them to see that they are wrong.

 Parent Alliance for Students with Exceptional Students (PASEN) is meant purely for educational or medical discussion.
 It contains information about legal or medical matters; however, it is not professional legal or medical advice and should not be treated as such.